-If you want to stop playing, and
+If you want to stop playing, and QUIT.
+INFIDEL will ask you if you

-To start over from the beginning.
-DEL will ask to make sure that this
+To start over from the beginning, then follow the instructions on your type RESTART.
+Once again, INFI-DEL will ask to make sure that this

 FAMOUS ADVENTURE SCRIBE VANISHES AS HELPLESS FRIENDS LOOK ON!